The monitoring process

-As a score of 8 or more indicates that the supplier has addressed all relevant questions on the Checklist but hasn’t done anything exceptional to warrant a score of 9, or anything innovative to warrant a 10, the Monitor’s report may not contain any bold italic comments.
+As a score of 8 or more indicates that the supplier has addressed all relevant questions on the Checklist but hasn’t done anything exceptional to warrant a score of 9, the Monitor’s report may not contain any bold italic comments.
 It is therefore the responsibility of the supplier to consider what needs to be done to achieve a higher score.

 Monitor reports are a reflection of what was witnessed, and the information that was provided, in response to the Checklist questions at the time of the visit.